Positive harmonic functions on groups and covering spaces: Applications to Riemannian coverings

-A particular case of Theorem \ref{general theorem} that is closely related to Theorem \ref{theorem}, involves coverings of complete manifolds with finite volume.
+A particular case of Theorem \ref{general theorem} is the following extension of Theorem \ref{theorem} that involves coverings of complete manifolds with finite volume.
 It should be noticed that if $N$ is a complete manifold of finite volume, then $\lambda_{0}(N) = 0$ is an eigenvalue of the Friedrichs extension of the Laplacian on $N$ (constant functions are eigenfunctions of the operator).

 \begin{corollary} Let $p \colon M \to N$ be a normal Riemannian covering of a complete manifold $N$ with finite volume.
 If the deck transformation group of the covering is finitely generated and has exponential growth, then $M$ admits non-constant, positive harmonic functions. \end{corollary}